dataiku/dss-plugin-nlp-preparation/README.md

 Documentation: https://www.dataiku.com/product/plugins/nlp-preparation/

+## Release notes

+See the [changelog](CHANGELOG.md) for a history of notable changes to this plugin.

 ## License

-This plugin is distributed under the Apache License version 2.0.
+This plugin is distributed under the [Apache License version 2.0](LICENSE).